 Dr. Adele Noudjilembaye is Head of the Corporate Social Responsibility Department in Olam Agri/Cotontchad SN.
 After completing her Doctorate in Agricultural Entomology, she set up her own 100 per cent organic horticulture business, N Bio Solutions.
 She works in partnership with 10 women's groups, covering an area of seven hectares.
 Her long-term ambition is to become a benchmark on the international organic produce market, to be among the Top 10 African entrepreneurs, and to use her talents to shape the future of her community and Chad's place in the world through her company.
+Adele also created the Women of Sciences Initiative in Chad, an association to promote science among girls and women.

-Adele’s project will implement a village savings and loans association (VSLA) model based on member savings in Bebalem, in the sub prefecture of Lac Wei, Logone Occidental province.
+Adele’s project implemented a village savings and loans association (VSLA) model based on member savings in Bebalem, in the sub prefecture of Lac Wei, Logone Occidental province.
 VSLAs offer their members low-cost financial services, based on the principle of pooling funds.
 As such, they make a decisive contribution to meeting the needs of men and women who wish to access financial services to manage their household cash flow, cope with life's events, or invest in income generating activities.
 The overall aim of the VSLA is to offer savings and credit opportunities to people with irregular incomes who are deprived of formal financial services, and to help improve their living conditions by giving them access to finance and economic opportunities.

 Adele participated in the IVLP Project Women and Entrepreneurship, organized by the U.S. Department of State and Mississippi Consortium for International Development, in partnership with Global New Orleans, International Citizen Diplomacy of Los Angeles, Tulsa Global Alliance, and World Trade Center Institute.